Saadkhan0105/DataScience/README.md

 - Lists are ordered, mutable collections of items.
 - They can contain elements of different data types, including numbers, strings, and even other lists
 - Lists are defined using square brackets [] and elements are separated by commas.
+- Lists are mutable, meaning you can change, add, or remove elements after the list is created.
 - Example:
 ```
 marks = [54, 23, 64, 93, 32]